sguox002/leetcode/leetcode-all.md

 - sort makes things easier.
 - sort using given order

+<<-912	Sort an Array    		64.1%	Medium
+implement qsort or merge sort.
+->>

 <<-969	Pancake Sorting    		68.4%	Medium
 you can choose the prefix with k (k can be any length) length and reverse it. sort the array and gives the array of k.